 Bournemouth University, Talbot Campus

-3 years (or 4 years including a minimum 30-week placement), full-time
+3 years (with no required placement) or 4 years (including a minimum 30-week placement), full-time

 A creative subject such as Fine Art, Graphic Design or Photography

-For 2018 entry: 120-128 tariff points including a minimum of 2 A-levels, including 40 points in a required subject.
+For 2018 entry: 120-128 tariff points including a minimum of 2 A-levels or equivalent (including 40 points in a required subject).
 BTEC Extended Diploma: DDM in a required subject.
 For more information check out our 2018 entry requirements.